Luceafărul (poem): Mythology

 This contrasts readings by Caracostea and Tudor Vianu, who see the Morning Star as primarily angelic—if he appears "handsome as a daemon" during his second incarnation, it is because passion has momentarily transfigured him.
-Constantinescu assumes a similar stance, whereby the daimon is "pacified by the supreme awareness of his superior essence."
+Comparatist Pompiliu Constantinescu assumes a similar stance, whereby the daimon is "pacified by the supreme awareness of his superior essence."
 While noting that Eminescu had a great interest in Lucifer as a literary trope, mythographer Ioan Petru Culianu asserts that the Morning Star is only incidentally related to the fallen angels myth, and more than anything a Romanian Hesperus.

 Composite in inspiration, the Morning Star as a male god is an original creation by Eminescu.
 The transition to this ultimate form was eased by lexical precedent: in Romanian, the Morning and Evening Stars are gendered male, and "the biblical notion of Lucifer" was already being confounded in folklore with either celestial body.
 In folk sources, the celestial identification is also incomplete: generally used for Venus, the name Luceafărul may transfer to Jupiter, "whichever is more prominent at dusk."
 In describing his new deity, Eminescu apparently assigned him an original attribute, detailed in the 5th stanza: he is the god of seafarers, dragging their ships across the ocean.
 This metaphor alludes to celestial navigation.
 Astronomers Alastair McBeath and A. D. Gheorghe focus on another connection, seeing Hyperion as a component of "meteor mythology", alongside shapeshifting Balauri.
 They also argue that Hyperion's "rapid flight" back to Earth alludes to the Eta Aquariids, and that the celestial void from which he takes flight is a black hole.

 Mystery subsists as to why Eminescu opted to give his Morning Star the unrelated moniker "Hyperion", which references the Titans of Greek mythology.
 Philologist Rodica Marian argues that the Morning Star only acquires the name, and learns his true nature, upon meeting the Demiurge.
 Several experts are in agreement that, in choosing "Hyperion", Eminescu alluded to a folk etymology, which gives hyper+aeon ("above timelessness").
 As noted by the anthologist Stephen Prickett, the name itself "points to the immortal condition of the male protagonist".
 Caracostea has a dissenting opinion, arguing that the meaning is literally "superior being", selected by Eminescu from a 1799 novel by Friedrich Hölderlin.
 By contrast, the two mortals have distinctively local, Christian and folksy, names, akin to Katherine.